slu-soc5650/slu-soc5650.github.io/content/docs/meeting_10.md

   2. We'll use the following subtitle - "Continuing the Expansion of Chattel Slavery in the United States"
   3. We'll create a section with "Background" as the heading and two subheadings - "The Louisiana Purchase" and "Slavery in the United States."
       a.
 For the body text in these sections, we're going to use some filler text for now.
 Using "Lorem ipsum" as filler text is very common in design, and dates back to the 15th century.
 We'll use [this lorem ipsum generator](https://loremipsum.io) to create our text.
-  5. Then create another new section, "Creating Missouri," and add a paragraph of placeholder text here as well.
+  5. Then create two other new sections, "Creating Missouri" and "Comparing Changes," and add a paragraph of placeholder text under each as well.
   6. Finally, we'll add some initial information to the Credits footer.

 ### Exercise 3 - Adding Maps to Your StoryMap